raoconnor/raoconnor.github.io/_posts/2025-01-27-cloud-cost-comparison.md

 ![Image-1](https://raoconnor.github.io/docs/assets/images/CloudCompare-1.png)

-One point to add to the above is that numerous operating costs, as well as the effort involved in hardware renewal, are reduced when relocating to the public cloud.
+*One point to add to the above is that numerous operating costs, as well as the effort involved in hardware renewal, are reduced when relocating to the public cloud.*
-At the same time, cost control specialists are vital in keeping cloud costs within budget.

 ## Line Items